The main threats to sharks and rays are overfishing, followed by habitat loss, persecution, and climate change.

 Increase Public Demand for Better Protection

 Recent public awareness campaigns have elevated the public’s knowledge of the conservation challenge sharks and rays face.
-However, while public opinion in the United States, parts of Europe, Australia, and New Zealand have shifted towards conservation and improved management, in most of the rest of the world sharks and rays are valued primarily for their meat, fins, oil, and gills, rather than the valuable roles they play in ecosystem structure and function.
+However, while public opinion in the United States, parts of Europe, Australia, and New Zealand have shifted towards conservation and improved management, in most of the rest of the world because of socioeconomic realities, sharks and rays are valued primarily for their meat, fins, oil, and gills, rather than the valuable roles they play in ecosystem structure and function.
 Targeted communications campaigns are needed to galvanize public support, and political will, necessary for spurring conservation and management action.

 Establish Effective Policies, Laws and Regulations

 Science and public action alone will not save the world’s sharks and rays.
 The era of unregulated shark and ray fisheries must end.
 Leveraging growing public interest, targeted campaigns must be launched at international forums like CITES to drive sustainable shark and ray management around the world.
 In key geographies where the political will for conservation may be present, resources and capacity must be enhanced to allow for the development of effective conservation and management systems.
 Investments must support institutional conservation and management capacities so that critical legal, policy, and/or regulatory frameworks can be developed and leveraged to advance shark and ray conservation through protecting species, reducing bycatch, curtailing overfishing, and establishing and managing marine protected areas.